 Climate and Average Weather in France

-France is divided into three climate zones.
-The majority of the country has a temperate maritime climate which means it is generally cold in winter, mild in summer and rainfall throughout the year.
+France is divided into multiple climate zones.
+The majority of the country has a temperate maritime climate which means it is generally cold in winter, mild in summer and rainfall is spread throughout the year.

 Interested in more detailed Weather and Climate information?